Table of Contents

-The most abundant supply of nitrogen is found in the earth’s crust, rocks, and sediment (17.5 to 18.4 x 1015 tons); the second largest reservoir of molecular nitrogen (N2) is the atmosphere (3.5 to 4.0 x 1015 tons).
+The most abundant supply of nitrogen is found in the earth’s crust, rocks, and sediment (17.5 to 18.4 x 1015 tons); the second-largest reservoir of molecular nitrogen (N2) in the atmosphere (3.5 to 4.0 x 1015 tons).

-However, only a relatively few plants are capable of fixing, or assimilating, this plentiful supply on nitrogen and these plants are confined to the lower forms, such as certain groups of bacteria and blue-green algae.
+However, only a relatively few plants are capable of fixing or assimilating, this plentiful supply of nitrogen, and these plants are confined to the lower forms, such as certain groups of bacteria and blue-green algae.

 As discussed before molecular nitrogen (N2, or atmosphere nitrogen) cannot be used by most plants, it must be converted to nitrate (NO3–), ammonia (NH3), or ammonium (NH4+, the cationic form of NH3).

 Asymbiotic Nitrogen Fixation in Plants

-Jodin, in 1862, was first to demonstrate a loss of atmospheric nitrogen and oxygen in a closed system containing a non-sterile solution and a source of carbon.
+Jodin, in 1862, was the first to demonstrate a loss of atmospheric nitrogen and oxygen in a closed system containing a non-sterile solution and a source of carbon.

 Symbiotic Nitrogen Fixation in Plants

 The symbiotic relationship between legumes and Rhizobium seems to be species-specific.
 When certain species of Rhizobium infect legumes, there is no evidence of nitrogen fixation.

 This accumulation probably occurs because plant roots excrete certain growth factors into the soil.
-Then the bacteria either penetrate. the relatively soft root hair tip or invade damaged or broken root hairs and Progress in an infection thread through the cortex tissue to the immediate area of the endodermis and pericycle.
+Then the bacteria either penetrate the relatively soft root hair tip or invade damaged or broken root hairs and progress in an infection thread through the cortex tissue to the immediate area of the endodermis and pericycle.

 Rhizobia are known to produce the plant hormone indole acetic acid (IAA).
-However, many other soil microorganisms are able to produce IAA but are not able to cause nodule formation.
+However, many other soil microorganisms can produce IAA but are not able to cause nodule formation.

 Role of Leghemoglobin

 It has been demonstrated that dissection of root nodule reveals the presence of a red pigment which is very similar to the hemoglobin molecule thus it is known as Leghemoglobin as it is a product of Rhizobium legume complex.

-]The keeps the level of molecular oxygen low in bacteroid.
+]The keeps the level of molecular oxygen low in bacteroids.
 This is important because nitrogenase is very sensitive to O2 and cannot function in its presence.
 Thus, the nodules which lack leghemoglobin cannot fix nitrogen.

 In the case of combined nitrogen cobalt is not required.
 Molybdenum functions alternately as an electron acceptor and donor in the reduction of nitrogen to ammonia.
-N2 is reduced to diimide (HN=NH), hydrazine (NH2-NH2) and then ammonia (NH3) (Fig., 1 1.3).
+N2 is reduced to diimide (HN=NH), hydrazine (NH2-NH2), and then ammonia (NH3) (Fig., 1 1.3).

-The energy needed for the growth of these organisms is obtained through the oxidation of ammonia or of nitrite – in other words, Nitrosomonas and Nitrobacter are autotrophic bacteria and require only inorganic materials for growth, with only one major difference, this type of growth is similar to that found in green plants.
+The energy needed for the growth of these organisms is obtained through the oxidation of ammonia or nitrite – in other words, Nitrosomonas and Nitrobacter are autotrophic bacteria and require only inorganic materials for growth, with only one major difference, this type of growth is similar to that found in green plants.